rprasan/Computer-Vision/0. Traditional Computer Vision/4. Motion Tracking/README.md

 ## Description
 The code tracks an iPhone's motion using accelerometers and gyroscopes.
-The sensor data has a sampling frequency of 20Hz and the units of the two sensor data are gravities (*G*) and *rad/s* respectively. <br />
+While accelerometers log accelerations along *X*, *Y*, and *Z* directions, gyroscopes log angular velocities along the *pitch*, *roll*, and *yaw* directions.
+Both sensor data have a sampling frequency of 20Hz and their respective units are gravities (*G*) and *rad/s*. <br />
-Tracking the iPhone's motion will require segmenting the data into periods of motion and periods of rest using a window of an appropriate size.
-The window is mainly used to calculate the data variance along each axis.
-While a large variance will indicate motion, rest will correspond to minuscule variance.<br />
+Tracking the iPhone's motion will require segmenting both sensor data into periods of motion and periods of rest using a window of an appropriate size.
+The window achieves this by calculating the data variance along each of the six axes.
+While a large variance indicates a period of motion, a period of rest will correspond to a minuscule variance.<br />
 **World coordinates to camera coordinates:** <br />
 ```math
 P=RP_W+T